$2.22 Billion in Sales Expected for Huntsman Co. (NYSE:HUN) This Quarter

-Equities research analysts expect that Huntsman Co.
-(NYSE:HUN) will announce $2.22 billion in sales for the current fiscal quarter, according to Zacks.
-Six analysts have issued estimates for Huntsman’s earnings, with estimates ranging from $2.12 billion to $2.31 billion.
-Huntsman posted sales of $1.67 billion during the same quarter last year, which suggests a positive year-over-year growth rate of 32.9%.
-The business is scheduled to issue its next quarterly earnings results on Friday, February 11th.
+Wall Street brokerages expect that Huntsman Co.
+(NYSE:HUN) will report $2.22 billion in sales for the current quarter, according to Zacks Investment Research.
+Six analysts have issued estimates for Huntsman’s earnings, with the highest sales estimate coming in at $2.31 billion and the lowest estimate coming in at $2.12 billion.
+Huntsman reported sales of $1.67 billion in the same quarter last year, which indicates a positive year-over-year growth rate of 32.9%.
+The firm is expected to announce its next quarterly earnings report on Friday, February 11th.

-According to Zacks, analysts expect that Huntsman will report full-year sales of $8.31 billion for the current financial year, with estimates ranging from $7.93 billion to $8.46 billion.
-For the next fiscal year, analysts expect that the business will report sales of $8.67 billion, with estimates ranging from $7.92 billion to $9.28 billion.
-Zacks’ sales calculations are an average based on a survey of research analysts that that provide coverage for Huntsman.
+On average, analysts expect that Huntsman will report full-year sales of $8.31 billion for the current year, with estimates ranging from $7.93 billion to $8.46 billion.
+For the next fiscal year, analysts anticipate that the company will post sales of $8.67 billion, with estimates ranging from $7.92 billion to $9.28 billion.
+Zacks Investment Research’s sales averages are an average based on a survey of sell-side research analysts that cover Huntsman.

-Huntsman (NYSE:HUN) last released its quarterly earnings data on Thursday, October 28th.
-The basic materials company reported $1.08 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.93 by $0.15.
+Huntsman (NYSE:HUN) last issued its quarterly earnings data on Thursday, October 28th.
+The basic materials company reported $1.08 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.93 by $0.15.
 Huntsman had a return on equity of 18.10% and a net margin of 10.12%.
-The business had revenue of $2.29 billion for the quarter, compared to analysts’ expectations of $2.04 billion.
-During the same quarter in the previous year, the business posted $0.32 EPS.
-Huntsman’s revenue for the quarter was up 51.3% on a year-over-year basis.
+The firm had revenue of $2.29 billion during the quarter, compared to the consensus estimate of $2.04 billion.
+During the same period in the previous year, the firm posted $0.32 EPS.
+The company’s quarterly revenue was up 51.3% compared to the same quarter last year.

+A number of large investors have recently added to or reduced their stakes in the stock.
+TCI Wealth Advisors Inc. boosted its position in Huntsman by 81.0% during the 3rd quarter.
+TCI Wealth Advisors Inc. now owns 869 shares of the basic materials company’s stock worth $26,000 after acquiring an additional 389 shares during the period.
+Credit Agricole S A bought a new stake in shares of Huntsman in the 2nd quarter worth $25,000.
+Exchange Traded Concepts LLC bought a new stake in shares of Huntsman in the 3rd quarter worth $29,000.
+Consolidated Planning Corp bought a new stake in shares of Huntsman in the 3rd quarter worth $42,000.
+Finally, Signaturefd LLC raised its stake in shares of Huntsman by 24.4% in the 3rd quarter.
+Signaturefd LLC now owns 1,619 shares of the basic materials company’s stock worth $48,000 after buying an additional 318 shares in the last quarter.
+Institutional investors and hedge funds own 88.73% of the company’s stock.

-The company also recently announced a quarterly dividend, which will be paid on Friday, December 31st.
-Shareholders of record on Wednesday, December 15th will be given a $0.188 dividend.
-This is an increase from Huntsman’s previous quarterly dividend of $0.19.
-This represents a $0.75 dividend on an annualized basis and a yield of 2.33%.
+The business also recently disclosed a quarterly dividend, which will be paid on Friday, December 31st.
+Investors of record on Wednesday, December 15th will be given a dividend of $0.188 per share.
 The ex-dividend date is Tuesday, December 14th.
-Huntsman’s dividend payout ratio (DPR) is currently 21.13%.
+This represents a $0.75 dividend on an annualized basis and a yield of 2.31%.
+This is a positive change from Huntsman’s previous quarterly dividend of $0.19.
+Huntsman’s payout ratio is currently 21.13%.

-Several hedge funds and other institutional investors have recently made changes to their positions in HUN.
-Signaturefd LLC grew its holdings in shares of Huntsman by 24.4% during the 3rd quarter.
-Signaturefd LLC now owns 1,619 shares of the basic materials company’s stock worth $48,000 after acquiring an additional 318 shares during the period.
-TCI Wealth Advisors Inc. lifted its position in Huntsman by 81.0% in the 3rd quarter.
-TCI Wealth Advisors Inc. now owns 869 shares of the basic materials company’s stock valued at $26,000 after acquiring an additional 389 shares in the last quarter.
-Advisor Group Holdings Inc. lifted its holdings in shares of Huntsman by 1.6% during the 2nd quarter.
-Advisor Group Holdings Inc. now owns 26,315 shares of the basic materials company’s stock valued at $697,000 after buying an additional 427 shares during the period.
-Commerce Bank lifted its holdings in shares of Huntsman by 2.9% during the 3rd quarter.
-Commerce Bank now owns 16,572 shares of the basic materials company’s stock valued at $491,000 after buying an additional 470 shares during the period.
-Finally, Dumont & Blake Investment Advisors LLC lifted its holdings in shares of Huntsman by 3.9% during the 2nd quarter.
-Dumont & Blake Investment Advisors LLC now owns 14,164 shares of the basic materials company’s stock valued at $376,000 after buying an additional 535 shares during the period.
-Institutional investors own 88.73% of the company’s stock.

 Huntsman Corp. engages in the manufacturing of differentiated organic chemical products.
 It operates through the following segments: Polyurethanes, Performance Products, Advanced Materials, and Textile Effects.
 The Polyurethanes segment manufactures and markets polyurethane chemicals, including MDI products, PO, polyols, PG, TPU, aniline, and MTBE.